rrelyea/covid-therapeutics/README.md

 # Contact/Feedback
 - Open an issue or pull request in this repository
-- or see contact info at bottom of any
+- or see contact info at bottom of any the provider sites listed above.